If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 J8EyesPass.png U8EyesPass.png

-Same changes as above apply.
-The JPN version only has the characters A through P, while the USA version has the entire alphabet.
-This opens up some extra quests as we'll see below.
+Same changes as above.
+The Japanese version only has the letters A-P, while the US version has the entire alphabet.
+This opens up some extra quests, as detailed in the next section.

 2nd & 3rd Quests